Note: The work discussed in this project is from 2019-21.

 - Saving person work-hours used in designing the same redundant creatives for different products and categories or in different languages

 Let us talk some rough numbers.
-If you look at the Flipkart homepage (images below), you would notice more 100 different banners (or “creatives”).
-Each creative would take anywhere between 5-15 minutes to create manually by a designer, depending on whether they are making it from scratch or replacing elements in the same template.
+If you look at the Flipkart homepage (images below), you would notice more than 100 different banners (internally called “creatives”).
+Each creative would take anywhere between 5-15 minutes to create manually by an efficient designer, depending on whether they are making it from scratch, replacing elements in the same template, or creating a new template.

 Now, imagine if we had to personalise 50% of the content for each of our user groups and 10% of the content for each person individually.
 This would more than quadruple the design effort per day.

-On top of this, people have to manually give details of the creatives they upload to the system to share parameters (such as category of product) which may help the system in ranking content on the page.
+On top of this, designers had to manually give details of the creatives they upload to the system to share parameters (such as category of product) which helped the system in ranking content on the page.

 Automation removes all of these problems in one clean sweep.
-You can feed pricing signals, competitive intelligence, business goals, and personalisation parameters to pick the right products from the entire catalog of Flipkart, match it with the right template for the creative, calculate the best position and timing for displaying that creative, and build a robust feedback loop to optimise the entire pipeline based on performance data.
+You can feed pricing signals, competitive intelligence, business goals, and personalisation parameters to pick the right products from the entire catalog of Flipkart, match it with the right template for the creative, calculate the best position and timing for displaying that creative for different users, and build a robust feedback loop to optimise the entire pipeline based on performance data.
+Social media already does this with Ads, and there are big opportunities for this e-commerce for merchandising, marketing, and advertising.

-What this means is that if people like the content you display (ie, if they buy the products they see in their feed), then the platform automatically learns which values of parameters work best with which user groups.
-It is a win-win like never before: users do not see redundant recommendations and our products reach the right audience!
+If people like the content you display (i.e., if they buy the products they see in their feed), then the platform automatically learns which values of parameters work best with which user groups.
+It is a win-win like never before: users do not see redundant recommendations and our products reach the right audience.

-The image above is an overly-simplified representation of how content generation works.
+The image above is a simplified representation of how our content generation engine worked.

-- Product Collection Rules: Define rules based on which a “collection” of products will be generated.
-When the user clicks on your final content (creative), they will be redirected to a page containing all the products in the collection defined here.
+- Product Collection Rules: Define rules based on which “collection” of products will be generated.
+When the user clicks on your final creative, they will be redirected to a page containing all the products in the collection defined here.
 The ability to define collections intelligently ensures that we allow discovery for newer products while also rewarding higher quality products and account for seasonal and local trends.
+For example, one rule could say “pick latest shoes by puma, nike, and adidas for women that are currently on a discount above 30%” and be displayed to relevant user profiles.

-- Personalisation: Now, we match the right content to the right user.
-We will also decide whether to show the content at the top or somewhere else on the various pages.
+- Personalisation & Ranking: Now, we match the right content to the right user.
+We will also decide whether to show the content at the top or somewhere else on various pages.
 This is called ranking.

 - Feedback: Finally, the product collection rules, templates, and ranking rules that do well are rewarded.
 This optimises the entire pipeline and the process repeats itself.

 We realised something important in the process.
-Our platform can only be as good as the humans that train it and nudge it in the right direction, Our content creation rules will only be as good as the the experience of our merchandisers and their view of the world of e-commerce, and our creatives will only be as good as the template elements and feedback mechanism build by our tech teams.
+Our platform can only be as good as the engineers that train it and nudge it in the right direction, our content creation rules will only be as good as the the experience of our merchandisers and their view of the world of e-commerce, and our creatives will only be as good as the template elements and feedback mechanism build by our design and ML teams.

-Meanwhile, here is something fun to end this post: I asked DALL·E 2 to visualise the concept of “cognitive learning” in a detailed prompt.
+Meanwhile, here is something fun to end this post: I asked in a detailed prompt.
 The results: